Driver charged in passenger's death

 MILTON — An 11-month traffic homicide investigation has led to the arrest of Dustin Riley Broxson, a 28-year-old Milton man.

 According to a press release from the Florida Highway Patrol, FHP Cpl.
-Thomas Paschal investigated the March 1, 2019, death of Nykolis Darrin Parodi, a 21-year-old Gulf Breeze man.
+Thomas Paschal investigated the March 1, 2019, death of Nykolas Darrin Parodi, a 21-year-old Gulf Breeze man.

 RELATED: Gulf Breeze man dies in single-vehicle crash on I-10